gridiron-zone/huddle/CONTRIBUTING.md

 ### Updating Documentation

-If you open a PR on Desmos, it is mandatory to update the relevant documentation inside the  [docs repo](https://github.com/desmos-labs/docs).
+If you open a PR on Huddle, it is mandatory to update the relevant documentation inside the  [docs repo](https://github.com/desmos-labs/docs).

 When writing documentation, follow the [Documentation Writing Guidelines](https://github.com/desmos-labs/docs/DOC_WRITING_GUIDELINES.md).

 ## Forking

 Go requires code to live under absolute paths, and this requirement complicates forking.
-While my fork lives at `https://github.com/riccardom/desmos`, the code should never exist at `$GOPATH/src/github.com/riccardom/desmos`.
+While my fork lives at `https://github.com/riccardom/huddle`, the code should never exist at `$GOPATH/src/github.com/riccardom/huddle`.
-Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/desmos-labs/desmos`, and do all the work there.
+Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/gridiron-zone/huddle`, and do all the work there.

 For instance, to create a fork and work on a branch of it, I would:

 - Create the fork on GitHub, using the fork button.
-- Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/desmos-labs/desmos`)
+- Go to the original repo checked out locally (i.e. `$GOPATH/src/github.com/gridiron-zone/huddle`)
 - `git remote rename origin upstream`
-- `git remote add origin git@github.com:riccardom/desmos.git`
+- `git remote add origin git@github.com:riccardom/huddle.git`

-Now `origin` refers to my fork and `upstream` refers to the Desmos version.
+Now `origin` refers to my fork and `upstream` refers to the Huddle version.
-So I can `git push -u origin master` to update my fork, and make pull requests to Desmos from there.
+So I can `git push -u origin master` to update my fork, and make pull requests to Huddle from there.
 Of course, replace `riccardom` with your git handle.

 To pull in updates from the origin repo, run